 - Theo’s Seafood Restaurant

 Paphos Habour boat trips

-You can also jump aboard a Paphos boat trip to try and spot wildlife and shipwrecks.
+You can also hop on a Pahphso boat trip to try and spot local wildlife and eerie shipwrecks.

 Have a beach day at Coral Bay